Church Preen: Government

-Church Preen is part of the Shrewsbury and Atcham parliamentary constituency.
-Daniel Kawczynski is the MP.
+Church Preen is part of the South Shropshire parliamentary constituency.
+Stewart Anderson is the MP.

 Geography

 The surrounding area around the hamlet is generally privately owned farmland.
 The forests and woodlands in the area are both deciduous and coniferous trees.
 Church Preen lies between 220 and 240 metres above sea level.
 The nearest rivers are the River Corve (approximately 4.14 miles away as the crow flies) and the River Severn where it flows passed Cressage about 4.94 miles away.

 Church Stretton Fault Line runs just to the North of the hamlet, which has led to several different rock types sprawling over Shropshire.
 Church Preen lies on the edge of Marine Silurian, which is from the Silurian period around 409-439 million years ago and the Ordovician period around 443–488 million years ago.
 The huge variety of different rock types in Shropshire has played a big part in what the land shape looks like today.

 Church Preen is set upon a rise up to the ridge hill, which is covered by deciduous woodland called Netherwood Coppice.
-There are many hills in the surrounding area including Lawley Hill, which elevates to 217 m and Caer Caradoc Hill at 459 m.
+There are many hills in the surrounding area including the Lawley, which elevates to 217 m and Caer Caradoc at 459 m.
 They are within 3.47 mi of the hamlet.